mesosphere/dcos-docs-site/pages/1.13/security/ent/secure-compute-profiles/index.md

 navigationTitle:  Working with secure computing profiles
 title: Working with secure computing profiles
 menuWeight: 31
-excerpt: Describes how configure DC/OS to work with Linux secure computing (seccomp) profiles
+excerpt: Describes how to configure DC/OS to work with Linux secure computing (seccomp) profiles
 enterprise: true
 ---
 <!-- The source repository for this topic is https://github.com/dcos/dcos-docs-site -->